Dance Fitness

 Athleta has excellent quality clothing, and they've opened a store at Academy and Wyoming.
 Lululemon, located in the outdoor Q mall, is also excellent quality, but like Athleta, they're expensive.

 I found on Amazon a pair of tights (Colorfulkoala) that feel a lot like Lululemon Align leggings.
-There isn't much compression; my digestive track really appreciates not being squeezed.
+There isn't much compression, and my digestive track really appreciates not being squeezed.
 These tights fit true to size.
-The quality isn't as good as Lululemon as they are a bit thinner, but they're also a fraction of the price.
+The quality isn't as good as Lululemon as they are a bit thinner and don't stay in place as well, but they're also a fraction of the price.

 Remember to wash activewear separate from cotton clothing and then hang dry all your activewear to keep them soft and free from pilling.